-Beyond supporting our framework, this large, curated dataset provides a foundation for future data-driven studies in cardiac electrophysiology.
-Its scale, diversity, and consistency enable predictive models to generalise across anatomies and protocols, a capability previously limited by data scarcity.
-For comparison, G-FuNK \cite{loeffler2024graph}, trained on 25 left atrial meshes from atrial fibrillation patients, concluded that additional geometries could improve performance.
-DIMON \cite{yin2024scalable} used 1,006 left ventricular patient data, and each was simulated at seven pacing sites, totalling 7,042 simulations.
-In contrast, our simulations preserve these locations while also varying tissue conductivity, allowing neural operators to capture electrophysiological responses across diverse stimulation patterns and heterogeneous, patient-specific left atrial anatomies.
-Overall, our dataset spans 308,700 simulations, offering a far richer foundation for training and benchmarking state-of-the-art neural operators.
+Beyond enabling the present study, the resulting dataset establishes a resource for future data-driven investigations.
+Its scale, diversity, and internal consistency allow predictive models to generalise across anatomies and simulation protocols, a capability that has previously been constrained by data scarcity.
+For comparison, G-FuNK \cite{loeffler2024graph} was trained on 25 left atrial geometries, while DIMON \cite{yin2024scalable} leveraged 1,006 ventricular geometries simulated at multiple pacing sites, yielding 7,042 simulation instances.
+In contrast, our simulations preserve multiple pacing locations while also varying tissue conductivity, allowing neural operators to capture electrophysiological responses across diverse stimulation patterns and heterogeneous, patient-specific anatomies.
+Overall, the dataset comprises 308,700 simulations, offering a substantially richer foundation for training and benchmarking state-of-the-art neural operators.